AICrafterZheng/Newsletter-Digest-Web/README.md

 ```bash
 npm run dev
 ```
-> This will use VITE_SUBSCRIBE_API_URL from .env.development, which is served by the Cloudflare Functions.
+> This will use VITE_BACKEND_API_URL from .env.development, which is served by the Cloudflare Functions.

 ### Then run Cloudflare Pages locally: